dydxprotocol/v4-abacus/docs/Input/TradeInput.md

 ## positionMargin

-The amount of margin used for the trade (Isolated Margin)
+The amount of margin used for the overall position (Isolated Margin)

 ## positionLeverage